Elizabeth Rogers Brannen is the Managing Partner of Stris & Maher LLP and chairs the firm’s Intellectual Property Litigation practice.

 Failed Operating Company v.
 Leading Technology Company

-In 2020, we persuaded the District of Delaware to grant our motion for judgment on the pleadings, holding all claims of a multi-factor authentication patent ineligible for patenting.
+We persuaded the District of Delaware to grant our motion for judgment on the pleadings, holding all claims of a multi-factor authentication patent ineligible for patenting.

 Aeritas LLC v.
 McDonald’s Corporation